Skip to main content

 Robots meta tag setting in the general settings

-To start in"System > Global Configuration", at the bottom of the first tab you will find the Metadata settings.
+To start with in"System > General settings", at the bottom of the first tab you will find the Metadata settings.

-You can use this when you don't want the website to appear in the search results, for example, for an intranet or a development environment.
+You can use this when you don't want the website to appear in search results, for example for an intranet or a development environment.

-So make sure you know what you're doing before setting anything here.
-You're not the first to accidentally remove your entire website from search results with this.
+So make sure you know what you are doing before setting anything here.
+You won't be the first to accidentally remove your entire website from search results with this.

 Set robots metatag per menu item